AMX 40 cruiser tank

 The AMX 40 was a proposed French cruiser tank.
 It was intended to replace the SOMUA S35 and S40 tanks.
-The tank never went beyond design stage after the Fall of France.
+The tank never went beyond design stage after the fall of France to Nazi Germany in 1940.

 Development history

 In April 1939, a French military mission led by General Martin visited the British military.
 They were impressed by the British Cruiser Mk III and decided to make an improved cavalry tank based on it which would later be known as AMX 40.

 After the start of World War II, development of the AMX 40 commenced in March 1940 under the leadership of Joseph Molinié from Ateliers de construction d'Issy-les-Moulineaux.
 The AMX 40 was a cruiser tank, planned to be a successor to the SOMUA S35 and SOMUA S40.
 However, in July 1940, the design was discontinued after the Fall of France.